How to Increase Fat in Breast Milk

 It is important for mothers to breastfeed from both sides in each nursing session.
 The baby needs to be allowed to decide the nursing duration and frequency at each breast, so he effectively has foremilk and hindmilk from both sides.
 As the baby suckles, the fats in the milk get stuck to each other and adhere to the alveolar walls of the milk ducts.
 As the milk enters the nipples, the fatty hindmilk is left behind while the foremilk comes out.
 If at this point, you switch your baby to the other breast, he will only have consumed the foremilk from the first breast.
-And by the time the hindmilk of the second breast is reaching the nipples, your baby will be too full to drink anymore.
-The best solution, in this case, is to allow your baby to empty a single breast until he is completely sated.
-If he is still hungry or demands more, you can give him the other breast.
+And, by the time the hindmilk of the second breast reaches the nipples, your baby will be too full to drink any more breastmilk.

 Breast massages and breast compressions improve the flow of breast milk through the milk ducts.
-You can do this is by holding your breast and squeezing it gently.
+You can do this by holding your breast and squeezing it gently.
 With these compressions, the fatty portions of the milk move towards the nipples.
-This method is only successful if your baby continues to suckle during the process because this means that milk has been released.
+Massage enables stimulation and letdown and frees up ducts for smooth flow.